 3. Setting Up Stability

 Holding your iPhone while shooting increases the chance of blurry images.
-Our photographers create camera stability with the help of these tools.
+You can use these tools for camera stability.

 - Invest in a sturdy smartphone tripod with adjustable legs and a quality phone mount that securely holds an iPhone.